Personal Searches in Victoria

-- you agree to the search
+- the person agrees to the search

-- they have a warrant
+- the police have a warrant

-- you have been arrested
+- the person has been arrested

 - there is some other reason specified in the law.

-- you have illegal drugs
+- the person has illegal drugs

-- you are in a designated place.
+- they are in a designated place.
 An area can be declared ‘designated’ if there have been two or more events of violence or disorder there in the last year, it is a regular trouble spot, or there have been events or demonstrations that have become violent.
 The police are usually required to publish the declaration of an area as designated in a local newspaper.
 If it has occurred at short notice, though, there is no requirement for them to do so.

 - the area is a designated area

 In most cases, a police officer will need a warrant to come onto private property and conduct a search of the property or any people on the property.
-The officer may conduct property and personal searches in Victoria without a warrant when:
+An officer may conduct property and personal searches in Victoria without a warrant when:

-- you let them in
+- the person lets them in

 - someone on the property has breached an intervention order or a family violence safety notice